-Since Christmas is over and all the decorations, gifts, songs, festivities are only a memory, we now have to get back to our schedule.
+Since Christmas is over and all the decorations, gifts, songs, festivities are only a memory, we can get back to our schedule.
 It’s almost that we have to take our life back.
-Personally I have been in self-imposed confinement for the last two weeks.
-The Christmas week was spent with immediate family indoors as the temperatures hovered between -30C – 40C on a daily basis.
-Then the second week was spent indoors with the flu.
+Personally, I have been in self-imposed confinement for the last two weeks.
+I spent the Christmas week with the immediate family indoors as the temperatures hovered between -30C – 40C daily.
+The second week, I had the flu and stayed indoors.

 The Wise Men Warned To Take a Different Route

 I started thinking about the wise men and Joseph and Mary who had left their home in Nazareth and travelled to Bethlehem.
-As a young couple they were immersed into a new culture at the stable with the animals.
-Money was not the issue for them.
-It was the lack of vacancy at the hotel.
+When the young couple arrived, they stayed at the stable since all guest rooms were full.

-Joseph also received a dream warning him to take a different route to Egypt and not return to Nazareth for Herod was still in power and wanted to kill baby Jesus.
-The young family moved to a new culture again and had no idea how long they would have to live in hiding.
+Joseph also received a dream warning him to take a different route to Egypt and not return to Nazareth, for Herod was still in power and wanted to kill baby Jesus.
+The young family moved to a new culture again and did not know how long they would have to live in hiding.

-When most of the danger was over with Herod’s death, again Joseph was warned in a dream that they were safe to return to Nazareth, but settle in a different region.
-Herod’s family was still in power.
+Again, Joseph received word in a dream that it was time to return to Nazareth, but settle in a different region.

-Joseph was given warnings in dreams so he could follow God’s plan on earth in order for Jesus to grow up and live as man until his death on the cross.
+God had used dreams of warning in order for Jesus to grow up, and live until his death on the cross.
 The parents experienced many changes and different routes in order to keep their family safe.
-The motivation behind all of this was to fulfil the prophecy concerning Jesus.
+The motivation behind all of this was to fulfil the prophecy concerning Jesus as the Savior of the world.

 A Different Approach